kk-NK2/kk-NK2/README.md

 👋 Hi,there
 -
-- I am a circuit designer
+- I am a beginner circuit designer
 - Twitter: https://x.com/kouu_132
 <!---
 kk-kouki/kk-kouki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.